Shaun-MC/Photo-Spliter/README.md

 2. Drag a image or press on the upload image box to add photo.
 4. Press process image.

-If you want, you can download a specific color of the image.
+You can download a specific color of the image by pressing on the download button under one of the colored images.

-If you would like to view thge history, press on the history button on the top left of the application.
+To view history, press on the history button on the top left of the application.